Free Island Park Reservoir Map

 5) Select “From storage locations”.
 From here, you’ll have to search through your device’s files to find the downloaded .pdf file.

-If Avenza isn't working or you don't have access to a smart mobile device, no problem.
-Users can download the .pdf file through the button above on your mobile device or home computer.
+If Avenza isn’t working or you don’t have access to a smart mobile device, no problem.
+Users can download the .pdf file here on your mobile device or home computer.
 Once downloaded, users can view the map with any mobile app or computer program capable of viewing .pdf files.
-With this method, users will be able to see the map just fine but won't be able to use GPS functionality like viewing the user's real-time position on the map or marking and saving waypoints.
+With this method, users will be able to see the map just fine but won’t be able to use GPS functionality like viewing the user’s real-time position on the map or marking and saving waypoints.

 Why are we making this map available?